ytakefuji/AIethics/README.md

 Computational ethics is an important subject that spans across all disciplines in the world.
 It is not only for ethics researchers and philosophers, but for all citizens of the world.

-In the AI era, AI ethics or computational ethics is one of the most important studies.
+In the AI era, AI ethics or computational ethics is one of the most important studies for all.

 ## Fairness, Accountability, and Transparency